 Our unique Environmental Studies Centre, situated locally to school, enables pupils to experience first hand many aspects of the environment.
-Pupils explore living things in the pond and under stones and logs, always mindful not to disturb the natural habitat.
 The Outdoor Classroom provides opportunities for a diverse range of research.
 Weather studies are a regular occurrence and the state of the art ICT suite enables pupils to monitor and record their findings.

 A caring and concerned attitude towards the environment is nurtured whilst an understanding of how conflicts can occur between the needs of man and the needs of the environment is taught.
-Pupils are taught about the complex inter-relationships between physical conditions, natural processes, human activities and the earth’s resources.
 Each pupil from 4 years old spends regular valuable time at the Environmental Studies Centre.

 There is a range of clubs from Year 1, which changes half-termly.
 They can be Music, Art, Sport or general interest.
 All children are welcome to attend these clubs.

 All children have a curriculum-related trip half-termly, from 3 years old.
 Visitors are invited into school to talk to the children.
 They may be doctors, policemen, “Zoolab” animals or hatching eggs.

 We open school from 7:30am until 6pm for 10 weeks during the school holidays, for children of working parents to enjoy a selection of fun activities.
 Some weeks are themed; perhaps music, dance or football and some are of general interest, including cinema trips and walks.